Ta'zieh: The origins

 There are two branches of Islam; the Sunni and the Shi'i.
 The Sunnis make up about 85-90% of Muslims, but the ta'zieh tradition is performed by Shia Muslims during the first month of the Muslim calendar, Muharram, one of the four sacred months of the Islam calendar.
 The ta'zieh is performed each year on the 10th day of Muharram, a historically significant day for the Shia Muslims because that was the day of Hussein's slaughter.
 Each year the same story is told, so the spectators know the story very well and know what to expect.
 However, this does not negatively affect audience levels.
-In fact, the Ta'zieh welcomes large crowds and the audience members are known to cry each time the story is told in mourning and respect for Hussein.

 A strong belief in the Muslim community was that nothing created by regular people could be better than the way Allah created it, so all other creation was deemed disrespectful.
 Because of this, there are not many accounts-visually or otherwise- of this religious tradition.
 During the tradition it was very important that all spectators knew the actors were not disrespecting Allah, so most often, the actors had their scripts on stage with them so it was clear that they were not trying to depict another person that Allah did not create.
 The ritual was eventually banned by the authorities in Iran because the ritual was being exploited for political advances.
 Ta'zieh is not performed regularly in Iran and has not been seen at all in certain provinces of the region since 1920.
 France was the first non-Muslim country that ta'zieh was performed in 1991.
 Since then, the tradition has been seen in non-Iranian cities like Avignon and Paris in France, Parma and Rome in Italy, and New York City.

 In Iranian culture

 In Iranian culture it refers to condolence theater and Naqqali which are traditional Persian theatrical genres in which the drama is conveyed wholly or predominantly through music and singing.
 It dates from before the Islamic era and the tragedy of Saiawush in Shahnameh is one of the best examples.

-In Iranian tradition, ta'zieh and parde-khani, inspired by historical and religious events, symbolize epic spirit and resistance.
-The common themes are heroic tales of love and sacrifice and of resistance against the evil.

 While in the West the two major genres of drama have been comedy and tragedy, in Iran, ta'zieh seems to be the dominant genre.
 Considered as Iranian opera, ta'zieh resembles European opera in many respects.